Update (01/03/23): Applications for non-fee-paying placements will close on 10 March. Fee-paying

 Even though we will assist you with finding accommodation according to your needs, it is your responsibility to find a place to stay.
 Please be aware that there will be a shortage of rooms because in October all new courses will begin at the University of Oldenburg.
 Thus, we advise you to look for accommodation as soon as possible.
 Wherever you will stay, please make sure to arrange for your move-out well before you leave with your landlord.

-Alternatively you can look for private accommodation (rent ranges between 200 Euro and approx. 350 Euro per month).
-The EMMIR team is constantly looking for subleases around town so we might be able to arrange a private room or flat.
+Alternatively you can look for private accommodation (rent ranges between 250 Euros and approx. 400 Euros per month).
+The EMMIR team is constantly looking for subleases around town so we might be able to assist in arranging a private room or flat.
 You can find private accommodation for example at

 Insurance is granted for all EMMIR students.
 The insurance is specifically designed for EM students, hence the arrangements meet the minimum EM programme requirements for insurance coverage in all respects, for example a 24 hours multi-language emergency call centre, covering all costs for treatments necessary or medically appropriate medical evacuation in case of illness, pregnancy/childbirth and accident without retention (see studentsinsured.com).
 The insurance is valid in all EU/EEA/EFTA countries, and the third countries in the partnership without any further notice.
 Insurance will automatically be in place from your first day of travel to Germany.